t-aro-w/wrapp/README.md

 - `argparse` is the best practice to add my program command options.
 - `logging` is not bad if I modify something (format, ...).
 - But I noticed that there are many similar lines in my applications.
-And they make my code look more dirty.
+And they make my code more dirty.

 Here is my application code pattern.
 Please note that there is nothing infomative.